-Health issues of the borrower or a family member have material impacts on the ability to pay financial obligations.
-Holding healthier homes in mortgage portfolios will have a material, positive financial benefit from reductions in accidents like:
+Health issues of the borrower or a family member have material impacts on the ability to pay financial obligation.
+Holding healthier homes in mortgage portfolios will have a material, positive financial benefit from reductions in accidents:

-- from bad lighting or mistakenly installed electric wirining - from exposure to volatile organic compounds (VOCs), formaldehyde, asbestos, lead, mold, and radon through choosing healthier building materials and utilizing proper insulation and renovation techniques; and - from exposure to carbon monoxide and tobacco smoke from better ventilation.
+- from better lighting and properly installed electric wiring; - from exposure to volatile organic compounds (VOCs), formaldehyde, asbestos, lead, mold, and radon through choosing healthier building materials and utilizing proper insulation and renovation techniques; and - from exposure to carbon monoxide and tobacco smoke from better ventilation.

-Sensible financing is the best choice to bring forward the available resources early into the construction process of homes.
-This allows the homeowner to offset their early investment in quality and energy performance (via monthly mortgage payments) with the enhanced savings (via reduced monthly energy and repair bills).
-This allows banks underwriting mortgages to offer lower costs of financing without loss of profitabiliy due to better repayment rates and higher long term values of the properties they finance.
-The points that follow ofer additional benefits from supporting greener homes.
+Sensible financing is the best choi e to bring forward the available resources early into the construction process of homes allowing the homeowner to offset their early investment in quality and energy performance (via monthly mortgage payments) with the savings (via reduced monthly energy and repair bills).
+Each of the above points indicate banks underwriting mortgages can offer lower ccosts of financing without loss of profitability due to better repayment rates and higher long term values of the properties they finance.
+The points that follow offfer additional benefits from supporting greener homes.

-Buildings account for over 30% of total energy consumption and 40 to 50% of CO2 emissions in Europe.
+Buildings account for over 30% of total energy consumption and 40 to 50% of C02 emissions in Europe.

-The current building regulations and achievement of an "A" on the Romanian Energy Performance Certificate require only a low level of energy efficiency which leads to high energy costs for the end-users during the period of ownership.
+The current buildings regulations and achievement of an "A" on the Romanian Energy Performance Certificate require only a low level of energy efficiency which leads to high energy costs for the end-users during the period of ownership.
 Furthermore, the energy audit process is inconsistently applied and leaves little incentive for a developer/investor to aim for higher performance as they fear buyers will not be able to recognize the existence of superior building energy performance.